12 Best Beaches in the Outer Banks

 Salvo Beach | Photo Copyright: Michael Law

 Assuming all the beaches are the same would be a terrible mistake.
 Each beach has its own look, feel, and vibe.
-Some beaches are packed with summer merrymakers playing in the water, others have impressive shore breaks ideal for surfing, some have piers and aquariums, and some of the more remote ones have wild horses roaming about.
+Some beaches are packed with summer merrymakers playing in the water, others have impressive shore breaks ideal for surfing, some have piers and aquariums, and some of the more remote ones even have wild horses roaming about.

 To best enjoy the beaches and attractions of the Outer Banks, plan to stay for at least a few days.
 The Outer Banks is a perfect weekend getaway or a week-long vacation.
 Rental homes, beachfront campgrounds, beachfront hotels and resorts, and bed and breakfasts are widely available, although it's best to book well in advance from about mid-May until mid-September.